 The graduate Certificate in Biostatistics requires a minimum of 15 s.h. of graduate credit.
 Students must earn a grade of at least B-minus in each certificate course and must maintain a cumulative g.p.a. of at least 3.00 in order to earn the certificate.
 The certificate is designed for students who would like to add a formal biostatistics emphasis to their graduate programs.

-The certificate program is open to students enrolled in a University of Iowa graduate degree program outside biostatistics.
+The program is open to students enrolled in a University of Iowa graduate degree program outside the Department of Biostatistics.
 It is also open to individuals who hold graduate degrees in science disciplines or professional degrees in the health sciences and are admitted to the Graduate College as nondegree students.
-Contact the Department of Biostatistics for more information.

 |BIOS:4120||Introduction to Biostatistics||3|